 China Southern Airlines widebody aircraft offer flat bed seats / seat pods, arranged in a 1x2x1 layout on Boeing 777-300ER.
 There are flat bed seats on other aircraft, some arranged 1x2x1 and others a more conventional 2x2x2.
 A nice duvet and pillow are provided.
 Pyjamas are not normally supplied, but you receive an amenity kit and slippers.
 The onboard catering is quite similar to First Class (some service and presentation differences), with a good mix of Chinese and Western options.
 Cabin staff service is efficient and normally to a friendly and courteous standard.
 The IFE system is patchy, and you may find that the responsiveness is very slow.
 The choice of reading materials is reasonably good with English language Chinese and some destination titles of newspaper offered.
 The IFE system is good on International aircraft, and a choice of Western movies is offered, as are Western TV programmes.

 China Southern Airlines Economy class seats provide a reasonable standard of comfort, with an average seat pitch and legroom.
-For the Cabin Seat Layout plans, we suggest you refer to our Airline Seat Plans guide where you can view Air China aircraft cabin layouts.
-A blanket and pillow are provided, at a 4-Star quality level.
-The Economy class onboard catering is ranked at 4-Star quality levels, with a choice of Chinese and Western meal options.
+For the Cabin Seat Layout plans, we suggest you refer to our Airline Seat Plans guide where you can view China Southern aircraft cabin layouts.
+A blanket and pillow are provided, both of which are good quality.
+The Economy class onboard catering is meeting a good standard, with a choice of Chinese and Western meal options.
 Chinese tea is served with the meal and you may have to ask if you want to get a beer or wine served – it is worth specifically asking for this to be served chilled.
 The cabin staff are quite enthusiastic with a pleasant demeanour.
 They are trained with standard English language phrases, and you may find that some questions you ask confuse them, but persevere and they normally get a better English speaking member of staff to help.
 The IFE system is good on International aircraft, and a choice of Western movies is offered, as are Western TV programmes.

 The majority of China Southern Airlines domestic flights are operated by narrowbody Airbus A320/321 and Boeing 737 aircraft types, although some routes may use Airbus A380, Airbus A330 and Boeing 787 aircraft.
 The onboard narrowbody product is divided by Business Class seats configured 2×2, a few Premium Economy seat rows and standard Economy 3×3 seating.
 A meal or snack is normally served, subject to flight duration.
 Some flights offer IFE programming and a tablet loaded with TV/movies is offered in Business class where there is no in-seat IFE system.